rhorohit/amplifyMultitenant/README.md

 i.e. I am able to fetch records for Teams model using Postman API call but not for User model.

+Pre-requisites for project ( install the below softwares) -
+1) node 14.15.0,
+2) npm 6.14+
+3) amplify cli - 4.45.0

 Steps to reproduce the issue:

 1) Clone the project and do npm install from the root folder.
+2)
-2) Create a Cognito User and add that to InternalAdmin cognito group.
+3) Create a Cognito User and add that to InternalAdmin cognito group.
 The password is temporary and you have to login again to change it.
-3) You have to update your Internal Admin cognito user email id in ./src/admin/createAdminUser.js.
+4) You have to update your Internal Admin cognito user email id in ./src/admin/createAdminUser.js.
 No need to Push this change.
-4) Update your environment details in .\amplify\backend\function\amplifyauthprojectc0e31684PreTokenGeneration\src\config.json and Push this to AWS.
+5) Update your environment details in .\amplify\backend\function\amplifyauthprojectc0e31684PreTokenGeneration\src\config.json and Push this to AWS.
-5) load sample data run the below command from amplify home path
+6) load sample data run the below command from amplify home path
   > node -r esm ./src/admin/adminData.js

 **Use Node Script to retrieve data:**